TheLearner-arch/Excel_Automation_Project/README.md

 ## 🐍 Step 2: Python Automation
 <img width="816" height="518" alt="Kaggle1" src="https://github.com/user-attachments/assets/55f5d153-e248-41f3-ba1f-93242805913e" />

-After printing 14 rows of column `Order Date` we see the differnce in formatt of the date/time of each element.
+After printing 14 rows of column `Order Date` we see the difference in formatt of the date/time of each element.
-The elements stored as '12-06-2019' are the correct formatt of date/time because they give **TRUE** to ISTEXT() in Excel whereas others give **FALSE**
+-The elements stored as '12-06-2019' are the correct formatt of date/time because they give **TRUE** to ISTEXT() in Excel whereas others give **FALSE**.

 The `Order Date` column had mixed formats: